The Great Meat Imposter: Unripe Jackfruit

 I bought several cans of the stuff, because I still want to experiment with recipes, but I might try recipes that showcase its qualities without trying to make it resemble and taste like meat.
 I glanced at a few recipes online of soups containing coconut milk where the jackfruit flesh is cut in large chunks and you can see the seeds and fleshy parts, and it looks like that might be the way to go.

 Poker online adalah permainan keberuntungan atau keterampilan?
-Nirwana Poker adalah situs agen resmi judi poker online terpercaya IDN Play yang menawarkan layanan terbaik sepanjang hari dengan berbagai bonus menarik.
-Hanya dengan download idn poker, Anda dapat menggunakan e-wallet dan pulsa dengan minimal deposit sepuluh ribu.
+Nirwana Poker adalah situs agen resmi judi poker online terpercaya poker idn play yang menawarkan layanan terbaik sepanjang hari dengan berbagai bonus menarik.
+Hanya dengan download apk idn poker, Anda dapat menggunakan e-wallet dan pulsa dengan minimal deposit sepuluh ribu.
 Kita harus segera mengunjungi situs webnya di sini.

 Enjoy!